-None of the pictures in this photo diary can’t do justice to how beautiful and dreamy Alaska is.
-But still, I’ll do my best to show the best of the Last Frontier.
+None of the images in this Dreamy Alaska photo diary can do justice to the state.
+Yet I’ll try to do my best to show some of the gorgeous sites of the Last Frontier.

-When everybody wanted to go to Fiji or Hawaii, I dreamed only about Alaska and its picture-perfect landscapes and snowy mountains.
+While everybody wanted to go to Fiji or Hawaii, I dreamed only of Alaska and its picture-perfect landscapes and snowy mountains.
 My imagination took me to state’s small towns where everybody knew each other.
-I could see myself sliding on runners pulled by strong huskies.
-These photos of dreamy Alaska were way too beautiful to resist.
+I could see myself sliding on a sled pulled by strong huskies.
+Those mental photos of dreamy Alaska were way too beautiful to resist.

-A few mouths ago, I finally visited Alaska and, being me, took thousand of the photos of this dreamy place.
-My visit happened almost spontaneously.
-Long Labor Day weekend was almost at hand.
-I had two options: to spend it in Vancouver, BC, or finally fulfill my dream and explore the largest state of the U.S. Alaska won.
+A few mouths ago, I finally visited Alaska and took thousands of digital photos of this remarkable place.
+Our trip could be considered spontaneous.
+Long Labor Day weekend was approaching.
+We had two options: to spend it in Vancouver, BC, or finally fulfill our dreams and explore the largest state of the U.S. Alaska won!

-But all these efforts were in vain.
-Not because we failed miserably, but because dreamy, photogenic Alaska surpassed all our expectations.
-Free, big, pristine, gorgeous, mesmerizing, alluring… The words simply poured out of my mouth the moment I saw the place of my childhood fantasies outside of Ted Stevens International Airport.
-Endless mountains with their peaks reluctantly finding refuge in tick clouds above, never-melting ice covers atop these massive formations, roadside lakes with crystal clear water – I was in love.
+Dreamy, pristine, gorgeous, mesmerizing, alluring… The words simply poured out of my mouth the moment I saw the place of my childhood fantasies outside of Ted Stevens International Airport.
+The endless mountains with their peaks reluctantly finding refuge in thick clouds above, never-melting ice covers atop these massive formations, roadside lakes with crystal clear water… It was love from first sight.

-Almost 2,000 photos from that trip are just a tiny proof of my absolute obsession with Alaska, this gorgeous, dreamy state.
-One picture though is still missing here, a photo of me sliding those runners with a group of frisky huskies at the head.
+Almost 2,000 photos that I took on that trip are just a tiny proof of my absolute obsession with Alaska, this gorgeous, dreamy state.
+One picture, though, is still missing here – a photo of me on those sleds with a group of frisky huskies pulling it.
 One day this will happen as well.
 As for now, I invite you to explore dreamy Alaska via this photo diary.